 What I really like is that there’s a place for everybody here on campus.
 I know in high school, for my own experience, you can never find your place, even if it’s a big high school.
 So, this really big and large university has helped me find a community of people, my lifelong friends, and it’s helped me meet a lot of different people from various different backgrounds, which I don’t think I would have ever met if I didn’t come here.

-Q: What made you interested in pursuing political science as your major?
+Q: What made you interested in pursuing political science as a major?

 I want to be a lawyer for sure.
 I’m still debating between corporate or constitutional law.
 For law school, you don’t need any specific major, but I just really like political science; especially in our current world today, there’s always so much happening and changing.
 So, I think it’s a really good major to have right now.